Prior to enrollment at Wilkes Community College, placement testing is required for the following:

 Test Preparation Resources:

-Step 3: Schedule and appointment to take the placement test.
+Step 3: Schedule an appointment to take the placement test.

 - Check-in for the placement test in the Student Services Office, Alumni Hall.

-- Testing appointments are available on Tuesday, Wednesday and Thursday.
+- Testing appointments are available on the following dates and times:

 - Seating is limited.
 Please call at your earliest convenience to schedule an appointment.